By Linda Raftree, Nicola Harford and Anastasia Mirzoyants

 - Learning about digital discovery pathways – understanding where the journey starts and how effective we are at driving users to key engagement points, such as calling a helpline, making an appointment, purchasing contraceptives etc.

-- Monitoring engagement – here we look at quality of the engagement such as time spent on the site, pages viewed, likes or shares, number and type of comments.
+- Monitoring engagement – here we look at quality of the engagement such as time spent on the site, pages and videos viewed, likes or shares, number and type of comments.
 How well are we maintaining the person’s attention?
-Combined with other methods, learning what is the ideal quantity, frequency and combination of interventions for generating impact?
+Combined with other methods, this involves learning about the ideal quantity, frequency and combination of interventions for generating impact.

-- Learning about the audience – using rich quantitative and qualitative methods throughout the whole engagement pathway, often face-to-face and focus group discussions (FGDs) to better understand the audience’s lives, attitudes, behaviours and needs.
-In live sessions, understanding and addressing youth’s views on issues like family planning and sexual reproductive health – these can be done remotely via WhatsApp, Zoom, Google meet, Facebook Live, Instagram Live, etc. Supplemented with systematic tracking of demographic data collected at different engagement points.
-Text analytics are increasingly being used as well (e.g., comments or SMS sentiment analysis).
+- Learning about the audience – using rich quantitative and qualitative methods throughout the whole engagement pathway, such as FGDs, to better understand the audience’s lives, attitudes, behaviours and needs.
+Live sessions can generate understanding and help youth share their views on issues like family planning (FP) and sexual reproductive health (SRH).
+These sessions can be done remotely via WhatsApp, Zoom, Google meet, Facebook Live, Instagram Live, etc. They can be supplemented with systematic tracking of demographic data collected at different engagement points.
+Text analytics and sentiment analysis are increasingly being used as well (e.g., sentiments expressed in comments or automated sentiment indicators offered by various social media platforms).

-- Learning about barriers and motivators to behaviour change – before or during interventions using FGDs, calls, surveys, or follow-ups with individuals to get feedback on their experiences with accessing contraception.
-Applying advanced tools such as AI-powered data analysis to find patterns in call centre recordings or SMS exchanges.
+- Learning about barriers and motivators to behaviour change – before or during interventions using FGDs, calls, surveys, or follow-ups with individuals are used to get feedback on their experiences with accessing contraception.
+Advanced tools such as AI-powered data analysis are also applied to find patterns in call centre recordings or SMS exchanges.

-- Monitoring behaviour change intentions and follow-through – noting behaviour change intentions during call-centre conversations, follow up to check actions taken (e.g. visit a clinic), monitoring online sales record and purchases of FP products or redemption of e-vouchers.
-Shujaaz, for example, recently started using a new platform KatiKati, which allows them to (1) engage people in crises, (2) refer them to a last-mile partner, such as a sexual reproductive health counselling centre, (3) monitor if they engaged with that centre, and (4) get insights on their experience.
+- Monitoring behaviour change intentions and follow-through – noting behaviour change intentions during call-centre conversations, following up to check actions taken (e.g. visit a clinic), monitoring the online sales record and purchases of FP products or redemption of e-vouchers.
+Shujaaz Inc, for example, recently started using a new platform KatiKati, which allows them to (1) engage people in [e.g. SRH] crises, (2) refer them to a last-mile partner, such as a counselling centre, (3) monitor if they engaged with that centre, and (4) get insights on their experience.

-- Monitoring audience satisfaction – human or automated customer satisfaction check-ins through instant message or AI/manual analysis of audio or text records from automated calls or social media posts.
+- Monitoring audience satisfaction – instant messaging or AI/manual analysis of audio or text records from calls or social media posts enable human or automated customer satisfaction check-ins.

 Challenges and risks with digital MERL approaches